 The most notable surviving sections are alongside Stowell Street between Westgate Road and St Andrew’s church in Gallowgate.
 Here part of the ditch running outside the wall can also be seen along with Durham Tower, Morden Tower and Ever Tower.

 This section of wall has a minor gateway or postern, built in 1280 for the Blackfriars who gained special permission to construct their own entrance.

-A second stretch of the western part of the wall exists in the Forth Street area to the rear of Central Station close to Orchard Street but there are few remains of the wall east of the city centre except for the isolated Plummer Tower, a little corner turret and, in Tower Street near the City Road a tower called Wall Knoll with a minor gateway called the Sally Port.
+A second stretch of the western part of the wall exists in the Forth Street area to the rear of Central Station close to Orchard Street.
+There are few remains of the wall to the east of the city centre except for the isolated Plummer Tower, a little corner turret and, in Tower Street near the City Road, a tower called Wall Knoll with a minor gateway called the Sally Port.
 From here, defenders of Newcastle could sally forth against the enemy.